 Commenting Out Code

-G/OCM10 You should not comment out code to preserve an old version of a code section.
+G/OCM10 You must not comment out code to preserve an old version of a code section.
 Your version control system is perfectly suited to remember old versions.

 G/OCM20 You can use commented code to show the usage of a class as part of its documentation.